joouha/sixelcrop/README.md

-  -y int, --top int     The offset of the top edge of the target region -w int, --width int   The width of the target region -h int, --height int  The height of the target region
+  -y int, --top int     The offset of the top edge of the target region -w int, --width int   The width of the target region -h int, --height int  The height of the target region --no-private-colors   Do not use private colors for each graphic
 ```

 Example: